neemiasbsilva/developing-nanoGPT2-fineweb/README.md

 python generate.py
 ```

-The output will be stored in `reports/generation.json`:
+The text generation will be stored in `reports/generation.json`:

 ```